 Scattered Rain Showers and Thunderstorms This Weekend

 TOPEKA, Kan.
-(WIBW) - The rain this morning should clear the area around 1pm this afternoon leaving us with cloudy skies and very scattered rain showers.
-Today we will be near 70 degrees with south winds between 5-10 mph.
-Overnight tonight there are chances for very scattered rain showers with lows in the upper 50s and mostly cloudy conditions.
+(WIBW) - Overnight tonight there are chances for very scattered rain showers with lows in the upper 50s and mostly cloudy conditions until about midnight.
+After midnight, it is likely that we will see some more rain and thunderstorms.

 More widespread rain is expected for tomorrow.
 It won’t be raining every hour tomorrow, but it’s likely that your house will see rain during the day.
 Highs tomorrow will be in the lower 70s with cloudy skies and southeasterly winds between 10-15 mph.